alpinedatalabs/ODST/README.md

 Why
 ---

-There's a need for open content to raise the level of awareness and training in basics, in the Data Science field (circa early 2013).
+There's a need for open content to raise the level of awareness and training in Data Science fundamentals.

-IPython Notebook provides an appropriate platform for rapid iterative exploration and learning.
+The IPython Notebook format provides an appropriate platform for rapid iterative exploration and learning.

 When
 ----